-When Charles Darwin visited the archipelago, he mistakenly gave little importance to the Galapagos marine iguanas and even thought they were “hideous-looking…most disgusting, clumsy lizards.”
-However, these miniature, swimming dragons are a spectacular example of the processes of evolution and are remarkably well-adapted to their environment.
+When Charles Darwin visited the archipelago, he mistakenly gave little importance to the Galapagos marine iguanas and even though they were “hideous-looking…most disgusting, clumsy lizards.”
+However, these miniature swimming dragons are a spectacular example of the processes of evolution and are remarkably well-adapted to their environment.

 More specifically, Galapagos marine iguanas can easily be recognized from land iguanas by their laterally flattened tail, wide-set eyes, salt-encrusted heads, and flat and square nose.
 Males tend to be slightly brighter than females, with larger bodies and can grow over four feet long.
 The spines along their backs are also slightly longer and during the mating season they get significantly more colorful (particularly the Christmas iguanas).

 The marine iguana split from its ancestor approximately 5.7 million years ago, thus it has had time to properly evolve those features that distinguish it from every other lizard in the world.
 Once the marine iguana realized there was a ready and abundant source of food on the ocean floor, it evolved to better exploit this.
 Its flattened tail serves as a rudder, propelling it below the ocean surface to feed on the algae that grow on the rocks.
 Its long claws allow the lizard to cling to rocks on the ocean floor as it scrapes off the algae with its sharp teeth and flat nose.
 In fact, these lizards have become so well adapted to their marine environment that they are able to stay underwater for up to an hour, although dives generally do not exceed five or ten minutes.